Sick Bank Strategy

 During Disability

-- Start LTD paperwork before banks run out
+- Start LTD paperwork 4-6 weeks before projected bank exhaustion

 Transition Period